n8willis/kernall/typefacet.md

 Charles M. Chen's [Autokern](http://charlesmchen.github.io/typefacet/topics/autokern/index.html) is a command-line Python tool released as part of Chen's *TypeFacet* software collection.
-It reads in UFO font files and takes a set of user-supplied arguments, then outputs a modified UFO file with adjusted side-bearings and, optionally, kerning values.
+It reads in UFO font files and takes a set of user-supplied arguments, then outputs a modified UFO file with kerning values and, optionally, adjusted side-bearings.

 Usage
 -----